- Designer: Luigi Ferrini

 This game is not for you if:

-• You dislike games with military conflict.
+- You dislike games with military conflict.
 It’s meaner than 7 Wonders, as you lose regions you settled and resources you controlled, while never devolving into a straight-out wargame like History of the World or Vinci.
-(Though one woman in my game group who typically avoids more conflict-oriented games didn’t find the military overpowering, even after my sneak attack on her.)
+(Though one person in my game group who typically avoids more conflict-oriented games didn’t find the military overpowering, even after my sneak attack on her.)